ECOSTRESS-Collection-3/ECOv003-L1/end_to_end_testing/instrument_to_sc/README.md

 results - [0.00024883728328547506, 0.0073246045637570655, -0.0013094213633778223]
-Note the original information about the tiepoint matching and the corrections quaterions is stored in the pickle file if we need  to go back to the original data
+Note the original information about the tiepoint matching and the corrections quaternions is stored in the pickle file if we need  to go back to the original data

+The results go into the l1_osp_dir/l1b_geo_config.py file for use in processing.